SUI-Components/sui-components/components/modal/basic/README.md

 * `content`: Required param to pass the content elements within a required wrapper (DOM element).
 * `footer`: Optional param to pass the footer elements within a required wrapper (DOM element).

-An example of the `sui-modal` component implementation is:
+An example of the `sui-modal-basic` component implementation is:

 ```javascript
 // JSX file.